Niterich/Strapped-About-Me/README.md

 # Strapped-About-Me
-About Me but with Bootstrap
+My About Me page but designed with Bootstrap for responsiveness.

 GitHub Repo link: https://github.com/Niterich/Strapped-About-Me